elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## DOM XSS Attack

-- The attack payload is executed by modifying the DOM “environment” in the victim's browser
+- The attack payload is executed by modifying the DOM "environment" in the victim's browser
-- The modification causes the original client side script to run in an “unexpected” manner
+- The modification causes the original client side script to run in an "unexpected" manner
 - The HTTP responses is not affected, the HTML does not contain the attack payload
 - The payload is in the body of the page as part of the DOM tree
 - The client side code now executes differently because of the DOM modification